noir-lang/noir/docs/docs/developers/contracts/writing_contracts/functions/context.md

 ### Public Context Inputs

 In the current version of the system, the public context is almost a clone of the private execution context.
-It contains the same call context data, access to the same historical tree roots, however it does NOT have access to contract deployment data, this is due to traditional contract deployments only currently being possible from private transactions.

 #include_code public-context-inputs /noir-projects/aztec-nr/aztec/src/context/inputs/public_context_inputs.nr rust